 • or food intolerance.

-You might also be interested in hearing about how the microbes in your gut can affect the bowel transit time, read about intestinal methanogen overgrowth
+You might also be interested in hearing about how the microbes in your gut can affect the bowel transit time.
+Certain microbes can create methane gas which has a slowing effect on the smooth muscles in your gut, adding to the constipation.
+You can read about intestinal methanogen overgrowth.

 First stage treatment – basic constipation tips